<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Bio]]></category>

-<guid isPermaLink="false">http://trafficartspace.com/?p=98</guid>
+<guid isPermaLink="false">https://trafficartspace.com/?p=98</guid>

 <description><![CDATA[Michael Mundy captures the essence of a moment with an uncommon depth and sensitivity.
 His simple, tranquil and sophisticated images of interiors are revealing and resonate with the character of their inhabitants.
 They often create a sense of ambiguity while also exposing personality in a glance, an angle, a revealing moment.
 Michael Mundy is one [...]]]></description>

 <p>Michael Mundy is one of the great interior and portrait photographers of our times.
-His work taps<br />
+His work taps into the soul of everything from architectural spaces to noted personalities, as well as fashion.
+He has worked for some of the world</p>

 ]]></content:encoded>